-section 35.41(b) in some manipulation cases.1098 This is significant because, as described below, unlike the Anti-Manipulation Rule, there is no intent requirement for violations of section 35.41(b), and intent is often the most difficult element of a manipulation claim for FERC to prove.
+Charges that a seller violated FERC's accuracy requirement arise in a variety of circumstances.
+First, violations of section 35.41(b) may derive from the same conduct constituting violations of other FERC rules.
+FERC has, in recent years, tacked on violations of section 35.41(b) in some manipulation cases.
+This is significant because, as described below, unlike the Anti-Manipulation Rule, there is no intent requirement for violations of section 35.41(b), and intent is often the most difficult element of a manipulation claim for FERC to prove.